Call our TMS Referral & Inquiry Hotline 615-348-8200

 For TMS HOTLINE (615) 348-8200

 TMS is an engineering marvel shown to be an effective means to stimulate the brain non-invasively (Barker et al. 1985).
 It was studied for decades prior to clearance by the FDA as a safe, non-medication treatment for depression based upon a large, double-blind sham controlled study (O' Reardon et al. 2007).
 In 2018, TMS was cleared for the treatment of OCD.
+There are multiple studied and FDA cleared protocols for delivering TMS for care.
+During the consultation process we will determine the best care for you based upon your personal needs.
+We use FDA cleared devices (NeuroStar & MagVenture) and evidence based care when offering TMS to patients.

 The TMS device generates a rapidly changing magnetic field which in turn generates an electrical field in the brain through electromagnetic induction.
 When this procedure is given to the patient five days per week for many weeks, the patient can reach remission from the symptoms of depression.
 The current theory is that TMS improves depression by multiple mechanisms of action; particularly it seems to entrain the brain circuitry which is 'depressed' (lower) in functioning when a patient is suffering from Major Depressive Disorder.